 Speak with an attorney experienced in correctional system negligence and issues.

-Government facilities have certain immunities from lawsuits that private facilities do not.
+Government facilities in the Atlanta and Augusta areas have certain immunities from lawsuits that private facilities do not.
 In many circumstances, however, Federal and state “Torts Claims Acts” allow injured victims to recover damages from correctional facilities.
 If you or a loved one was injured or died while in a prison, a jail, a juvenile detention center, or police custody, you should speak with an attorney who is experienced in this area.

 Contact the attorneys of the Harman Law Firm or call us at (404) 554-0777 or fill out the form at the top right of this page.